MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 - [Manage messaging collaboration access by using Outlook for iOS and Android with Microsoft Intune](../apps/app-configuration-policies-outlook.md)
 - [Deploying Outlook for iOS and Android app configuration settings in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune)

+> [!TIP]
+> When you create an app configuration policies, you select the enrollment type – **Managed devices** or **Managed apps**.
+Be sure you know what to choose.
+>
+> For more information on these options, go to [App configuration policies for Microsoft Intune](../apps/app-configuration-policies-overview.md).

 ### iOS/iPadOS

 In Intune, you can use organization owned devices and personally owned devices:

 - **Organization owned devices**: These devices are owned by the organization, are enrolled in Intune, and are fully managed by you.

 - **Personally owned devices**: These devices are owned by end users.
-Users can enroll their entire devices in Intune to be fully managed by you, Or, they can enroll only the apps that will access organization data.
+Users can enroll their entire devices in Intune to be fully managed by you.
+Or, they can enroll only the apps that will access organization data.

-  For more information on the enrollment options for personal devices, go to [Deployment guide: Enroll iOS and iPadOS devices in Microsoft Intune: BYOD User and Device enrollment](../fundamentals/deployment-guide-enrollment-ios-ipados.md#byod-user-and-device-enrollment).
+  For more information on the enrollment options for personal devices, go to [Deployment guide: Enroll iOS and iPadOS devices - BYOD User and Device enrollment](../fundamentals/deployment-guide-enrollment-ios-ipados.md#byod-user-and-device-enrollment).

   Depending on the enrollment method for personal devices, it's also recommended to use [app protection policies](../apps/app-protection-policy-settings-ios.md) on the email app.

+#### Email app options for iOS/iPadOS

-On all iOS/iPadOS devices, you can add and deploy an email app that supports Microsoft Exchange ActiveSync.
+On all iOS/iPadOS devices, you can add and deploy an email app.
 Your options:

+- **Microsoft Outlook**: The Outlook app is available in the App Store.
+To use Outlook as the email app, add the Outlook app to Intune, and assign the app to your users or user groups.
+The app will also install.

+  After the app is deployed and installed:

+  - If you want to customize Outlook or preconfigure it with your organization settings, then you can create an app configuration policy.
+When the policy is ready, deploy this app configuration policy to your devices.
+App configuration policies are optional.

+  - If you don't want to customize Outlook or preconfigure it for your users, you don't have to.
+After Outlook is installed, users will need to know the information to enter to connect to their work or school account, like the email server link and more.

 - **Built-in Mail app**: This app is preinstalled with the OS and can be used to access personal email and organization email.
-For organization email, you need to [create an email device configuration profile](#create-the-profile) (in this article), and deploy this profile to your devices.
-The profile includes the settings that connect the Mail app to your Microsoft Exchange ActiveSync.

-  If you don't want to use the built-in Mail app, then organizations that use conditional access (CA) typically create CA policies to block native mail apps.
+If you don't want to use the built-in Mail app, then organizations that use conditional access (CA) can create CA policies to block native mail apps.
 Or, use CA to only allow specific apps.

+  - If you want to customize the Mail app or preconfigure it with your organization settings, then you can [create an email device configuration profile](#create-the-profile) (in this article).
+When the profile is ready, deploy this email device configuration profile to your devices.
+The profile includes the settings that connect the Mail app to your email system, such as Microsoft Exchange.
+Email device configuration profiles are optional.

-  If you don't have CA, then users can use the built-in email app or other email apps to connect to organization email.
-Users will need to know what to enter.
+  - If you don't want to customize the Mail app or preconfigure it for your users, you don't have to.
+To use the Mail app for organization email, users will need to know the information to enter to connect to their work or school account, like the email server link and more.

-- **Microsoft Outlook**: The Outlook app is available in the App Store.
-If you have a Microsoft 365 license, then use the Outlook app included with your license; don't use the version in the App Store.
+- **Other email apps**: Other email apps that support Azure AD identities are available in the App Store.
+To use these email apps, add the app to Intune, and assign the app to your users or user groups.
+The app will also install.

+  After the app is deployed and installed:

-  To use Outlook as the email app, you add the Outlook app, create an app configuration policy with your organization settings, and deploy this app configuration policy to your iOS/iPadOS devices.
+  - If you want to customize the app or preconfigure it with your organization settings, then you can create an app configuration policy.
+When the policy is ready, deploy this app configuration policy to your devices.
+App configuration policies are optional.

-  Since the Outlook app configuration policy already includes your organization settings, don't create and deploy an email device configuration profile.

-  To summarize:

-  ✔️ Microsoft Outlook app requires an app configuration policy on iOS/iPadOS
-  ✔️ Don't create an email device configuration profile

-  If you don't want to customize Outlook or preconfigure it for your users, you don't have to.
-You still need to deploy your licensed Outlook app using an app configuration policy.
-After Outlook is installed, users will need to know what to enter to connect to their work or school account.
+  - If you don't want to customize the app or preconfigure it for your users, you don't have to.
+After the app is installed, users will need to know the information to enter to connect to their work or school account, like the email server link and more.

-- **Other email apps**: Other enterprise level email apps are available in the App Store.
-Remember, they must support Microsoft Exchange ActiveSync.

-  To use any of these other apps, you add the app, create an app configuration policy with your organization settings, and deploy this app configuration policy to your iOS/iPadOS devices.

-  Since the app configuration policy already includes your organization settings, don't create and deploy an email device configuration profile for these app users.

-  To summarize:

-  ✔️ The app requires an app configuration policy on iOS/iPadOS
-  ✔️ Don't create an email device configuration profile

 For more information on app configuration policies, go to:

 - [App configuration policies in Microsoft Intune](../apps/app-configuration-policies-overview.md)
 - [Add app configuration policies for managed iOS/iPadOS devices](../apps/app-configuration-policies-use-ios.md)
 - [Deploying Outlook for iOS and Android app configuration settings in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune)

+> [!TIP]
+> When you create an app configuration policies, you select the enrollment type – **Managed devices** or **Managed apps**.
+Be sure you know what to choose.
+>
+> For more information on these options, go to [App configuration policies for Microsoft Intune](../apps/app-configuration-policies-overview.md).

 ### Windows client